protobufjs/bytebuffer.js/README.md

 * writeUint32, readUint32
 * writeFloat32, readFloat32 with aliases writeFloat, readFloat
 * writeFloat64, readFloat64 with aliases writeDouble, readDouble
-* writeUTF8String, readUTF8String with aliases writeString, readString (prepends the number of characters as Uint32)
+* writeUTF8String, readUTF8String
+* writeLString, readLString to write respectively read a length-prepended (Uint32) string
+* writeCString, readCString to write respectively read a NULL-terminated (Uint8) string
 * writeJSON, readJSON to stringify and write respectivly to read and parse JSON data.
 Allows overriding the default stringify (default: JSON.stringify) and parse (default: JSON.parse) implementations.
 * All with implicit offset advance if the offset parameter is omitted or without, if specified.